Stefan-Driessen/ProMoTe/ProMoTe.md

 |---|---|
 |Definition:|A collection of enforceable promises concerning the delivery of a data product or use case.|
 |Usage Note:|Data Contracts are highly dependable on the requirements and culture of the organisation implementing a data mesh.
 External ontologies, such as ZOEK can be used to establish and describe data contracts.|

-TODO: Decide on how much to put in here and how much to outsource?